Science-Based Medical Approach Successfully Treats Underlying Causes of Autism

 Questions and Answers With Dr. Kathryn Taketa-Wong

 Are your autism treatments evidence-based?
 Yes.
 There are hundreds of research studies providing evidence that there are medical conditions associated with autism and ADHD which may underlie the symptoms of these conditions.
-Click here for a full listing of journal references
+Click here for a full listing of research studies.

 What types of medical remedies do you use to treat autism symptoms?